FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 29th October 2024.md

 grow the attraction in terms of visitors and revenue.
 However, it was estimated that the

-projected breakeven figure was 70,000- 80,000 visitors p.a. which was not currently being--- **3**
+projected breakeven figure was 70,000- 80,000 visitors p.a. which was not currently being
+---
+**3**

 achieved, and that the IRE will require direct operating financial subvention in the short to